OmniDB/doc/src/en/02_installation.md

 OmniDB provides 2 kinds of packages to fit every user needs:

-- **OmniDB Application**: Runs a web server on a random port behind, and provides a simplified web browser window to use OmniDB interface without any additional setup.
+- **OmniDB Application**: Runs a web server on a random port, and provides a simplified web browser window to use OmniDB interface without any additional setup.
 Just feels like a desktop application.
 - **OmniDB Server**: Runs a web server on a random port, or a port specified by the user.
 User needs to connect to it through a web browser.
 Provides user management, ideal to be hosted on a server on users' networks.